- 3/4 (180 ml.) cup whole milk

 - 16 tablespoons of Dulce de Leche, filling

-- In the blender, place the milk, eggs, flour, sugar, and salt, blend for a few seconds until everything is mixed.
+- Place the milk, eggs, flour, sugar, and salt in the blender, and blend for a few seconds until everything is mixed.

 - Remove the mixture from the refrigerator for about 30 minutes before making the crepes and beat with a whisk for 30 seconds.